Joshfairhead/Obsidian/Omnicient/Regen Foundation/Revathi Call 20-12-21.md

 - [ ] Send Revathi a resource on accountability and responsibility
 - [ ] Send Revathi the links Will sent me with commentary
 - [ ] Look through Endaoment section in preparation for roles and horizon mapping
-- [ ] Create a workshop invitation document containing the following and find an approrpriate time between stakeholders
+- [ ] Create a workshop invitation document containing the following and find an approrpriate time between stakeholders (via slack)
 	- What people should read beforehand
 	- Description of the framework
 	- What we want to do